siraj-samsudeen/programming-notes/jupyter-notebook.md

 This means that the & symbol is interpreted in some way cutting off the part of the folder-name before that.
 So, If I use double-quotes, it works.
 So, use double-quotes if there are spaces or any other special characters that can break the command line arguments.

-### When to use a raw string format when passing arguments?
+### When to use a raw string format when passing arguments to shell commands?

 {% embed url="https://stackoverflow.com/questions/61606054/passing-ipython-variables-as-string-arguments-to-shell-command" %}